What Is a Headache Behind the Eye?

 If you feel pain behind your eyes, there are many possible causes.
 There's a good chance it could be a specific type of headache.

-These headaches often begin with pain around the eye and temple.
-Then they can spread to the back of your head.
-Symptoms also might include an aura, which can be visual signs like a halo or flashing lights that sometimes come before the pain starts.
+These headaches often begin with pain around your eye and temple.
+They can spread to the back of your head.
+You might also have an aura, which can include visual signs like a halo or flashing lights that sometimes come before the pain starts.

 - Weather changes